-5. Mefloquine Dispatches: @NAB, 20th March 2019
+5. Mefloquine Dispatches: NAB, 20th March 2019 (Final)

 by Shane Granger

 The ground is dirty.
 It is covered by cigarette butts and bottle tops.
 It is the remotest place in a very tidy hospital.
 Workers gather here to catch a few moments of peace.
 The patients have their own area.
 It is in another corner.
-Far enough from this place that no one has to cross pollinate or feel uncomfortable as they take a few moments for themselves.
+Far enough from this place that no one must cross pollinate or feel uncomfortable as they take a few moments for themselves.
 If staffer or patient still smokes these are the last places they can go.
 It has been banned everywhere else.

 I gather what little I have.
 There isn’t much left.
 On Sunday I tell my former partner I’m glad I know.
 I tell her I’m ready to travel to Switzerland.
 A nice dinner and a pill sound wonderful.
-In reality I don’t know the sheer scale of it.
+I don’t know the sheer scale of it.
 At this stage I know just enough that it has finally tipped me over.
 I’m laughing a lot again.
 She talks me down.
 I agree to get some help.

 My psychiatrist is moving heaven and earth to get me a hospital bed.
 He doesn’t believe me yet.
 In time he will.
 He just see’s someone who needs help.
 The DVA has introduced a white card.
-Apparently it’s for guys like me.
+Apparently, it’s for guys like me.
 Even though I’m not a veteran.
 How the world has moved on from 1999.
 It is Monday.
 The next bed is available on a Wednesday.
 I just need to lay-up for two days.
 The DVA white card is a life saver.

 As I stare at the cigarette butts and the bottle tops the Centrelink call comes in.
 I explain the situation.
 I am very heightened.
 They step me through the process.
 My voice rises and collapses but the girl who takes my call has had some training, might even have taken a call like mine before.
 I apologise at the end of it.
 She wishes me luck and hopes I get better.

-I start to explain my story but when he hears what needs to be done he reverts to process.
+I start to explain my story but when he hears what needs to be done, he reverts to process.
 Questions must be asked and must be asked in an order.
+ZERO compassion.
 The calm I had when I hung up from Centrelink is gone now.
-The questions are just so fucking irrelevant and I have an excellent banking record.
+The questions are just so fucking irrelevant, and I have an excellent banking record.
 I ask for another person.
 He declines.
 I’m screaming down the phone until he adds a disclaimer.
 Something along the lines of postponing payments will hurt my credit score.
 I’m laughing now.
 For all the talk by the Bankers they don’t have any training in this.
 They are still worried about their Royal Commission.

 “Like I could give a fucking shit”.
 I might be screaming this, I might just be laughing.
-It will be interesting to hear that call again.